microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 7. dissecting big story files into smaller ones

 Components with complex API require many long stories, both for documentation and for e2e testing.
-This creates long files with hundres of lines, which are hard to maintain.
+This creates big story files, which are hard to maintain.
 How can these files be dissected into smaller ones?

 **Proposal:**